vuejs/vue-test-utils/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-- The `master` branch is basically just a snapshot of the latest stable release.
-All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**

 - Checkout a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.

 - Work in the `src` folder and **DO NOT** checkin `dist` in the commits.